 - Electrical stimulation

-The role of the physiotherapist is to help you to recover optimally by evaluating your movement and prescribing the relevant exercise programme accordingly.
+The physiotherapist’s role is to help you recover optimally by evaluating your movement and prescribing the relevant exercise programme accordingly.
 However, it is you who must take active participation in the recovery procedure.

 - Active movements such as strengthening, balance exercises, coordination, and endurance training can stimulate muscle memory, promote signal transmission in nerves, and inhibit atrophy.